Symbiota2/Symbiota2-php/docs/plugin/creating-link-outlet.md

   the component to serve as the outlet) in the following ways:
   - Import `PluginLinkService` from `symbiota-plugin` in the top of the file.
   - Create a global within the component class and assign it the value of an empty array.
 This will serve as the link array.
-  - Instantiate the `PluginLinkService` in the `constructor` arguments.
+  - Inject the `PluginLinkService` in the `constructor` method.
-  - Within the `constructor` method, call the `getOutletLinks` method of the instantiated `PluginLinkService` and pass it the name you would like to use for this outlet and reassign the global to the value that is returned.
+  - Within the `constructor` method, call the `getOutletLinks` method of the injected `PluginLinkService` and pass it the name you would like to use for this outlet and reassign the global to the value that is returned.
   - Sort the global by the `link_text` property.
 - From the root folder of your plugin, edit the file `src/lib/<component-name>/<component-name>.component.html` (with `<component-name>` being